CosmicIndustries/CosmicIndustries/README.md

 - 👋 Hello, and welcome to my GitHub profile!
-My name is C05M1C and I am a Junior Cybersecurity Consultant specializing in Penetration Testing and have a strong passion for creating high-quality software and solving complex problems.
+My name is C05M1C and I am a Cybersecurity Consultant specializing in Penetration Testing and have a strong passion for creating high-quality software and solving complex problems.

 - 👀 On my GitHub profile, you will find a variety of projects that showcase my technical abilities and demonstrate my commitment to writing clean, efficient, and well-documented code.
 From small personal projects to large team collaborations, I am always looking for ways to improve my skills and contribute to the development community.